-There is a weekly Adverse Event checking meeting that includes Topic Specialists from the Patient Safety Team, Risk Team and Health and Safety Team validating adverse events and ensuring next steps are followed in relation to the Adverse Event Management Policy.
+There is a weekly Adverse Event process that includes the Patient Safety Team, Risk Team and Health and Safety Team.
+The process ensures that adverse events are validated and steps are followed in relation to the Adverse Event Management Policy.

-Our Adverse Event Management Policy incorporates the DoC legislation.
-In addition, a Significant Adverse Event Guidance (including DoC) has been produced to support Lead Reviewers with a specific section detailing 'Involving patient, relative and representatives and applying the Duty of Candour (DoC)'.
-There is also a section for Lead Reviewers in relation to supporting staff through the review process offering support through our line management structure as well as our Wellbeing Service.
-A Traumatic Events Staff Support Pathway is also being constructed to support staff.
+The Adverse Event Management Policy incorporates the DoC legislation and was reviewed in September 2023.
+In addition, the Significant Adverse Event Guidance (including DoC) which was produced to support Lead Reviewers with a specific section detailing 'Involving patient, relative and representatives and applying the Duty of Candour (DoC)' was also reviewed inline with the Adverse Event Management Policy.

+Staff support is offered throughout the review process through our line management structure as well as our Wellbeing Service.
+The Traumatic Events Staff Support Pathway is also available to support staff through our Psychological Services.
 NHS Borders acknowledges that staff can be exposed to difficult or traumatic situations as part of their work and are committed to supporting staff wellbeing across the organisation.

-In relation to SAERs and Management Reviews the Patient Safety Team facilitates Lead Reviewer training covering the DoC this is delivered via group sessions as well as offering 1:1 training if required.
-Short bite sized Lead Reviewer training films have also been produced.
+The Patient Safety Team facilitates Significant Adverse Event Lead Reviewer training covering the DoC, this is delivered through group sessions as well as offering 1:1 training if required.
 The NHS Education Scotland DoC eLearning module link is also promoted within the training.
+As part of the newly qualified medical and nursing staff induction the Patient Safety Team facilitates DoC training.